.wpb_animate_when_almost_visible { opacity: 1; }

 Statistics/Counters

-Billing for Business API allows to retrieve counters on resources (bills).
-Counters are computed following one attribute specified via the query parameter groupBy.
+The Billing for Business API allows retrieving counters for resources (e.g., bills).
+Counters are computed based on an attribute specified via the groupBy query parameter.

-For example, to retrieve counters by the type attribute
+Example: To retrieve counters by the type attribute:

 curl -X GET \